 Form and procedure

 The BMS lab is open 5 days per week for research.
 Research can be conducted in the lab’s facilities through the normal project registration procedure.
-The lab will however be stringent in evaluating both the available space and the inclusion of procedures to maintain good hygiene and 1,5m distance in your project registration.
+The lab will however be stringent in evaluating both the available space and the inclusion of procedures to maintain good hygiene and prevent the spread of the coronavirus (e.g., through proepr hygiene and use of PPE).
 Your request to use lab equipment or facilities might be rejected for either a lack of space or proper precautions against the spread of the Coronavirus.

 Moreover, be sure to watch the video explaining the complete procedure!

 The Digital services of the BMS lab are fully operational.
 This encompasses anything from consultation and advice, to the use of our apps and software.
 Using and returning the BMS lab equipment is possible and follows normal procedures (follow steps on the website).
 More importantly, researchers will need to take additional care for hygiene and put measures in place against the spread of the corona virus in line with the guidelines of the Dutch government.
 Get in contact with the BMS lab or your supervisor to learn more or to schedule an appointment.